Scientific Research Red Light Therapy

 https://pubmed.ncbi.nlm.nih.gov/37651208/

-• Population: Randomized & sham-controlled trials.
+• Population: Randomized and sham-controlled trials.

 • Study type: Meta-analysis.